yantisj/netgrph/README.md

 I will not be expanding the application to be a full-blown NMS, nor do I plan to replicate the features of NetDB in to this codebase.
-You are free to fork this code and turn it into anything you like, but if you expand the core modelling functionality and think it should be included in the main codebase, I'd like to check it out.
+You are free to fork this code and turn it into anything you like, but if you expand the core modeling functionality and think it should be included in the main codebase, I'd like to check it out.

+See the [CONTRIBUTING](CONTRIBUTING.md) document for more information.

 ## Performance